jeeb/avisynth/distrib/docs/english/source/avisynthdoc/contributing/compiling_avsplus.rst

 1. Delete Cache
 2. ``Where is source code`` and ``Where to build binaries``: git project folder e.g. C:/Github/AviSynthPlus
 3. Press Configure
+4. Choose an available generator:
+   - `Visual Studio 17 2022` (solution will be generated for VS2022)
-4. Choose generator: `Visual Studio 16 2019` (solution will be generated for VS2019)
+   - `Visual Studio 16 2019` (solution will be generated for VS2019)
 5. Choose optional platform generator: default is `x64` when left empty, `Win32` is another option
 6. Set ``Optional toolset to use (-T option)``: